CottageLabs/localvoices/README.md

                 "lat" : "<canonical latitude for the song>", "lon" : "<canonical longitude for the song>", },
-            "alternative_titles" : [<list of alternative song titles>] }
+            "alternative_title" : [<list of alternative song titles>] }
     }

 * canonical_location - canonical lat/long to be used for geographical queries.
 These will require ES type "geo_point"
 * singer - record for the singer of this version of the song.
 Note that we incorporate the canonical_name, canonical_location, born_date and died_date as simple computed fields
 * song - record for the song this is a version of.
-Note that we incorporate the canonical_location and the alternative_titles as simple computed fields.
+Note that we incorporate the canonical_location and the alternative_title as simple computed fields.
 We do not incorporate the more complex computed fields, as these are unnecessary for searching on this object.

 ### Storage Process